cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

 3. Determine which neighborhoods are treatments or controls for each funder and sector
    - ./R/select_dhs_treat_control_5k.R
+   - To compare the number of observations if I had used actual, cross-sectional DHS survey wealth measures, I used the script ./R/select_dhs_treat_control_actual.R

 4. Prepare confounder data for each neighborhood
    - ./R/prep_confounders_dhs_5k_raster.R